craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 }
 ```

-In that case, using `With`{.d} inside `Compare`{.d} let the code be quite easy to use.
+In that case, using `With`{.d} inside `Compare`{.d} makes the resulting template invocation quite easy to use.
 Notice that the eponymous trick is done only on `With`{.d}, because it's this inner template that we want the result of.

 Going back to `MyTemp`{.d}, using it is slightly more complicated: